omahs/imx-docs/docs/main/guides/asset-management/asset-metadata-refreshes.md

 The `refresh_id` acts as a receipt and confirms that the refresh has been initiated and will be processed.
 It can be used to query the status of a particular refresh.

+Projects can programmatically call the refresh endpoint at a specific time or based on a specific event in their system.
 There is currently no way to cancel a refresh once requested.

 [View the OpenAPI specification for requesting a metadata refresh.](/reference#/operations/Request%20a%20metadata%20refresh)